saeedkhatami/Registration/README.md

 # Student registration api

-this is a example of springboot api with java that
+this is an example of springboot api with java that
 ## you are able :
 - **GET**    -> get list of students that in database
 - **POST**   -> register new student